Happening Now: MUI 2.0 Parallel Operations

 Phase 1 – Customer Engagement (Jan 2019 – Mar 2020) – MISO host a series of workshops and roll out specifications.
 This is when you can provide feedback on design, begin your planning and prepare for development and testing.

-Phase 2 – Development and Testing (2020) – Focus will shift to completing development and testing.
+Phase 2 – Member Development and Testing (Apr 2020 – Aug 2021) – Focus will shift to completing development and testing.

-Phase 3 – Parallel Operations (Q1 2021) – MISO will have both the legacy and MUI 2.0 available in production.
+Phase 3 – Parallel Operations (Sep – Dec 2021) – MISO will have both the legacy and MUI 2.0 available in production.
 Market Participants can use either system and choose the best window to migrate over.
-Goal is to have 100% of Market Participants migrated to MUI 2.0 by end of March 2021.
+Goal is to have 100% of Market Participants migrated to MUI 2.0 by end of Parallel Operations.